conventional-changelog/conventional-changelog/packages/conventional-changelog-cli/README.md

 - Used by AngularJS and related projects.
 - Ignoring reverted commits, templating with [handlebars.js](https://github.com/wycats/handlebars.js) and links to references, etc. Open an [issue](../../issues/new) if you want more reasonable features.
-- Intelligently setup defaults but yet fully configurable with presets of popular projects.
+- Intelligently setup defaults but yet fully configurable with presets of [popular projects](https://github.com/ajoslin/conventional-changelog#preset).
 - Everything internally or externally is pluggable.
 - A lot of tests and actively maintained.

+### Problems with [github-changelog-generator](https://github.com/skywinder/github-changelog-generator) or similar projects

+- Opinionated on how to write commits, issues or PRs.
+- No or partially support reference links.
+- Not system agnostic.
+Only support GitHub.
+- No template support.
+The output is mostly certain format of markdown.
+- No presets of popular commit message conventions.
+- Not modularized.
+Over the years [modularization is proven to be the best practice](https://github.com/sindresorhus/ama/issues/10#issuecomment-117766328).
+- No tests or coverage is too low.
+Program might be buggy.
+- Do not read your project's environment.
+- No or few task runner or build tool integrations.

 ## Related